AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 Deletes the specified lesson from the address book.

-Format: `deletelesson DAY INDEX`
+Format: `deletelesson d/DAY i/INDEX`

 * Deletes the lesson of the specific `DAY` at the specified `INDEX`.
-* The index refers to the index number shown in the displayed lesson list.
+* If the`DAY` parameter is present but not the `INDEX` parameter, a filtered list of lessons containing `DAY` will be displayed
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed lesson list, which **must be a positive integer.**
 * Deleting of lesson information is only allowed when a list of lessons are displayed on the screen

 Examples:
-* `deletelesson TUE` brings up a filtered list of lessons of the day `TUE`.
+* `deletelesson d/TUE` brings up a filtered list of lessons of the day `TUE`.
-Following that with `deletelesson TUE 2` deletes the 2nd lesson in that list.
+Following that with `deletelesson d/TUE i/2` deletes the 2nd lesson in that list.

 ### Editing a lesson : `editlesson`